About Fine Arts

 - Play a song using first position and/or power chords

-Auditions can be scheduled live with Mr. Bufis or video recorded and shared with email@example.com
+Auditions can be video recorded and shared with Mr. Bufis (email@example.com).
+Submissions due by 2/5

 ETHS standards for the visual and performing arts reflect a vision that all students should have access to challenging curriculum content, exhibit a high level of performance proficiency, and be prepared for the world of tomorrow.
 For the three disciplines of visual arts, music, and theatre/speech arts — each with its own body of knowledge and skills — the standards are organized into strands that are woven throughout all artistic experiences.
 The standards incorporate both traditional means of artistic expression and newer media, such as video and computer-generated art.